Marilyn Rea-Menzies: Life

-Rea was born in Westport on the West Coast of the South Island on 1 February 1944, the eldest of nine children.
+Rea-Menzies was born in Westport on the West Coast of the South Island on 1 February 1944, the eldest of nine children.
 Her grandparents had arrived in Westport in 1920, and her parents Meg (née Eddy) and Alan Rea ran the O'Conor Home Farm from 1947, first on McKenna Road, and then from 1952 at Nine Mile Road.
 Marilyn had what she describes as a rural Irish Catholic upbringing, doing farm chores, helping with the milking, and riding horses.
 She was educated at St Mary's College in Westport, where her teacher Sister Christopher encouraged her artistic skills, to the point of her passing the preliminary exam for the Diploma of Fine Arts.
 Instead of attending art school, she moved to Christchurch at the age of 17 to train as a primary school teacher at Christchurch Teachers' College from 1961 to 1962.

-She then moved back to the West Coast and had a brief teaching career before marrying David Menzies in January 1965.
+Rea-Menzies then moved back to the West Coast and had a brief teaching career before marrying David Menzies in January 1965.
 After a short stint in Wellington and the birth of their first child, the couple returned to Westport, where her husband managed the Buller Valley Dairy Company until its closure in 1971.
 The family then moved to the North Island, where David Menzies had a series of dairy factory management jobs in Te Puke, Wairoa, and finally Tauranga.

 Rea-Menzies lived in Tauranga and nearby Mount Maunganui until 1990.
 When she separated from her husband in December 1985 she resolved to begin an artistic career.
 At this time she was running a weaving supply business and had founded an artist co-operative, Viewpoint Studio.
 She returned to the South Island in November 1990, to set up Glenora Craft and the International Weavers' School in Picton, where she spent nearly four years.
 Rea-Menzies moved to Christchurch in 1994, initially working from home; with the help of an Arts Council grant she established a public studio in the Christchurch Arts Centre, the Christchurch Tapestry Workshop, in mid-1998, which she operated almost seven days a week.
 Visitors occasionally commissioned works from her after visiting the studio; Rea-Menzies would invite them to do some of the weaving themselves, and to cut the tapestry from the loom when it was finished.
 She stayed in the Arts Centre until the 2011 Christchurch earthquake, when the damaged building was closed for repair.

 Following the 2011 earthquake and her studio closure, Rea-Menzies eventually moved to Hamilton, where four of her five children lived, and remained there for six years.
 During this time she sold some paintings (but no tapestries), and taught weaving and drawing.
 Gradually her children began to move away from the Waikato, so in 2019 she returned to Westport to set up a studio, gallery, and teaching space.